AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 - Update count down timer for max queue time
     - The client fetches the current count down time from the server periodically (**Polling**)
     - The server gets the team's create timestamp and calculates the current count down seconds
-        - This info will be included in the "in memory team table"

 ## On client disconnect
 ```mermaid